haranychan/homepage/content/en/event/06_PPSN2024/index.md

 All accepted papers will be presented as poster presentations in PPSN.

-My presentation is scheduled in the Poster Session 3 (Sep.
+Our presentation is scheduled in the Poster Session 3 (Sep.
 16, Mon, 15:30-17:00 CEST) at this moment.

 Poster presentations are good chances to have detailed discussions and I'm looking forward to it!